-Transfer credit is not permissible for any part of the Coles Executive MBA or the Master of Science in Conflict Management programs.
+Transfer credit is not permissible for any part of the Coles Doctor of Business Administration, Coles Executive MBA, or the Master of Science in Conflict Management programs.
 Cross Registration-Atlanta Regional Consortium for Higher Education (ARCHE)

 Kennesaw State University is a member of the Atlanta Regional Consortium for Higher Education, an association of colleges and universities in the Atlanta area offering a combination of reciprocal academic services, such as cross registration, interlibrary loans and visiting scholars program.